(new in v2.1.0, major changes in v3.2.1)

 - The Coldcard needs to know the XPUB of all co-signers, to be able display addresses and to verify change outputs.

 - The XFP (extended fingerprint) of all cosigner keys.
-In some cases this can be determined from the cosigner's XPUB, but in general it cannot.
+In some limited cases this can be determined from the cosigner's XPUB, but in general it cannot.

 - The address format: traditional P2SH, P2WSH (segwit) or P2WSH wrapped in P2SH (transitional)